BishozitChandraDas/Grocery-Mart/README.md

  - Implement the card swiper in the home screen
  - Implement the sale widget
  - Create the items on sale listview
+ - Impelment the rotated on sale text widget